Negotiating your expatriate salary

 – The installation bonus to finance initial expenses on site.

-Social security coverage (health for the whole family, unemployment and pension contributions) must also be addressed.
-The loss of social protection rights in the country of origin, if partially or not at all compensated by the host country’s system, results in a virtual loss of income for the employee.
-The latter will have to take out private insurance.
-As a result, the future expatriate can negotiate, for example, the coverage of supplementary health insurance for himself and his family on site.
+Social security cover (health for the whole family, unemployment and pension contributions) must also be addressed.
+The loss of social security rights in the country of origin, if partially or not at all compensated by the host country’s system, results in a virtual loss of income for the employee.
+The employee will have to take out private insurance to compensate for this.
+For this reason, future expatriates can negotiate, for example, to cover their own supplementary health insurance and that of their family in the host country.

 Negotiating benefits during expatriation